Turkmenistan–Afghanistan–Pakistan–India Pipeline: Technical features

 The pipeline will be 1420 mm in diameter with a working pressure of 100 atm.
 The capacity will be 33 e9m3 of natural gas per year of which 5 e9m3 will be provided to Afghanistan and 14 e9m3 to each Pakistan and India.
 Six compressor stations would be constructed along the pipeline.
 The pipeline was intended to be operational by 2019.

 Originally, the cost of the pipeline project was reportedly estimated at US$7.6 billion, but a more recent estimate was $10 billion.
 The leading partner of the project is Türkmengaz.

 Route

-The 1814 km pipeline will run from Galkynysh gas fields in Turkmenistan through Afghanistan and Pakistan to India.
-It starts from the Galkynysh gas field.
+The 1814 km pipeline will run from the world's second largest gas field namely Galkynysh gas fields in Turkmenistan through Afghanistan and Pakistan to India.
 In Afghanistan, TAPI pipeline will be constructed alongside the Kandahar–Herat Highway in western Afghanistan, and then via Quetta and Multan in Pakistan.
 The final destination of the pipeline will be the Indian town of Fazilka, near the border between Pakistan and India.